-Four decades ago, the Bragg family, known for its success in the wild blueberry business, made a decision to enter the cable television business with one of the first cable licenses granted by the CRTC.
+More than 40 years ago, the Bragg family, known for its success in the wild blueberry business, made a decision to enter the cable television business with one of the first cable licenses granted by the CRTC.

-The first three decades brought rapid expansion and growth throughout Nova Scotia and PEI culminating in the creation of Eastlink in the late nineties.
+The first three decades brought rapid expansion and growth throughout Nova Scotia and PEI culminating in the creation of Eastlink in the late 90s.

-While continuing to invest heavily in a fibre network, Eastlink successfully expanded its high speed internet service to communities, large and small, across the Maritimes and quickly became recognized as a world-class provider of communications services.
+While continuing to invest heavily in a fibre network, Eastlink successfully expanded its high speed Internet service to communities, large and small, across the Maritimes and quickly became recognized as a world-class provider of communications services.

 The company continued to grow its traditional lines of business expanding video programming and TV OnDemand services and launching more high definition content in under a year than any other provider in North America.
 This secured Eastlink’s place as the dominant video provider in its core markets.